 Be aware that they do have ladies-only-carriages if you were a man.

-5. Batu Caves Station is the 4th Station from Sentul Station
+4. Batu Caves Station is the 8th Station from KL Sentral Station

-Inside the carriages, you will find a LED light board with all stations, showing you your “current” exact location.
+Inside the carriages, you will find a LED light board with all stations, showing you your “current” station location.
+Look for the KTM Station named “Batu Caves”.

 Once you arrive at Batu Caves Station, exit the station and find the Lord of Murugan Statue.
 Just let the 42.7metre (140ft) high statue of Lord Murugan to guide you there.